shorebirdtech/website/src/pages/jobs.md

 also seeking to hire a "business person" to work with Eric to build out all the non-software parts of the business.

+In comparison to two years ago, we've dramatically de-risked the product and market -- we have a working thing, that people want to buy.
+But there is still much to do, so many choices to make, and so much to grow.
+That's where you come in.

 ## What we do every day

 Recently we've focused on growing monthly active users.
 During our latest in-person summit in NYC, we did planning for next big features and products and now that we're back to our respective cities, we're burning through that list while supporting incoming customers.

 We see about 40 new accounts sign up per day, about 3 of those become "active" (create a release/patch every month) and 1 of those buys a plan.
 We also get a